Image Tools

 What photos work best for Photo to Comic?

-Photos with clear subjects, readable poses, and simple lighting convert better than blurry or cluttered images.
+Photos with a clear subject, readable pose, simple lighting, and visible source anchors convert better than blurry, crowded, or heavily compressed images.

 Is Photo to Comic just a filter?